Documentation of Audiology Services

 • Document results and outcomes with professional interpretations.

-• Document device analysis and programming as well as training provided to the client/patient and family/caregiver on device programming.
+• Document device analysis and programming as well as training provided to the client/patient and family/care partner on device programming.

-• For a habilitative/rehabilitative program, report objective data showing progress toward goals, such as accuracy of task performance or level of independence in task completion.
+• Report objective data showing progress toward goals, such as accuracy of task performance or level of independence in task completion, for a habilitative/rehabilitative program.

-• Specify counseling or education provided to client/patient and family/caregiver as well as client/patient and family/caregiver response.
+• Specify counseling or education provided to the client/patient and family/care partner as well as their responses.

 • Clarify decision making regarding modifications to plan of care.